JohnMellaley/unicorn_attractor/README.md

     - checkout 97%
     - features 98%
   - For integration testing I used Travis CI which builds and tests my app every time I commit changed to GitHub
+  - Issue with two tests that would not work when running Travis is test_checkout_with_login_card_declined and test_checkout_with_login_post because of issues with No API key provided.
+  In both cases I set stripe_id to tokens from the stripe website for testing.
+As both passed locally and manally in production site I went live anyway because of time issues but will fix later.

 ### Site has been tested on mobile, tablet and laptop devices as well as testing on chrome for the different sizes.